Sky Jinks

-Sky Jinks is a vertically-scrolling, air racing-themed video game developed by Bob Whitehead for the Atari 2600 video game console, and published by Activision in 1982.
+Sky Jinks is a vertically scrolling, air racing-themed video game developed by Bob Whitehead for the Atari 2600 and published by Activision in 1982.

 Gameplay

 In Sky Jinks, the player pilots a low-flying Seversky XP-41 airplane through a time trial.
 To complete a game level, the player must bank around a prescribed number of pylons (left for blue and right for red).
 The XP-41 can bank left and right, as well as accelerate and decelerate.
 Flying into a pylon (which counts), tree, or hot air balloon slows down the plane.

 The game has four courses: Polo Grounds, Aero Race, Love Field, and Speedy Meadows.
 There is also a pseudo-randomly-generated course called Thompson Tourney.

 Legacy

 In the mid-1980s, social psychologist Roy Baumeister used the game in his psychological research into performance anxiety.

 Activision anthologized Sky Jinks in the PlayStation title A Collection of Activision Classic Games for the Atari 2600 (1998) and in the multi-platform collection Activision Anthology (2002).